EE:NUTRITION ○ 8 min read

 A Little More About Ee Hydration Mix

 This handy drink mix features an electrolyte mix with apple cider vinegar for a healthy boost of hydration.
-It’s keto-friendly, dairy-free, soy-free, gluten-free, sugar-free, and we’ve added no artificial colors.
+It’s keto-friendly, dairy-free, soy-free, gluten-free, and sugar-free, and we’ve added no artificial colors.
 It’s the best stuff for you without any of the bad things you’re trying to avoid.

 Designed to recharge you, Ee Hydration Mix features apple cider vinegar, sodium, potassium, and buffered vitamin C to ease digestion.
 They also come in a variety of delicious flavors: blue raspberry lemonade, watermelon-cucumber, and yuzu-lime.